-Ciaran Cannon is Minister of State at the Department of Foreign Affairs and Trade with special responsibility for the Diaspora and International Development.
-He is a TD representing Galway East.
-Ciaran is formerly the Minister for Training & Skills at the Department of Education & Skills.
-He was elected to Dáil Eireann in February 2011.
+Ciaran Cannon is a TD representing Galway East.
+He served previously as Minister of State at the Department of Foreign Affairs and Trade, with special responsibility for the Diaspora and International Development, and as Minister for Training & Skills at the Department of Education & Skills.
+He was elected to Dáil Éireann in February 2011.

 Ciaran was first elected to Galway County Council in June 2004, to represent the Loughrea Electoral Area.

 Following the 2007 General Election, An Taoiseach nominated him to Seanad Éireann.